Who said vegans can’t eat cheese? They just can’t eat dairy cheese, that’s all.

-However, it’s worth noting here that because ‘real’ and vegan cheese involve very different ingredients, and vegan cheese doesn’t contain curd, which gives dairy cheese its unique flavour, it’s not possible to produce exactly
+However, it’s worth noting here that because ‘real’ and vegan cheese involve very different ingredients, and vegan cheese doesn’t contain curd, which gives dairy cheese its unique flavour, it’s not possible to produce exactly the same thing.6

 But it hasn’t stopped vegan cheese manufacturers from continuing to review and refine their products to achieve dairy-free cheese perfection.